SolomonSklash/chomp-scan/README.md

 ![](screenshots/screenshot01.png)

 ### Scope
 Chomp Scan is a Bash script that chains together the fastest and most effective tools (in my opinion/experience) for doing the long and sometimes tedious process of recon.
 No more looking for word lists and trying to remember when you started a scan and where the output is.
 Chomp Scan can focus on a list of potentially interesting subdomains, letting you save time and focus on high-value targets.
-It will even notify you via Notica when it's done running!
+It can even notify you via Notica when it's done running!

 **New** Chomp Scan now integrates [Notica](https://notica.us), which allows you to receive a notification when the script finishes.
 Simply visit Notica and get a unique URL parameter, e.g. notica.us/?xxxxxxxx.
 Pass the parameter to Chomp Scan via the `-n` flag, keep the Notica page open in a browser tab on your computer or phone, and you will receive a message when Chomp Scan has finished running.
 No more constantly checking/forgetting to check those long running scans.